graphql-aspnet/graphql-aspnet.github.io/docs/advanced/graph-action-results.md

 `ResolutionContext` is the data context used to resolve the field or directive.
 For controller actions this can be cast to `FieldResolutionContext` to obtain access to the `Result` property.
 Setting this property sets the resolved value for the field.

-> `FieldResolutionContext` contains a `Result` property, the final resolved value for the field.
+> `FieldResolutionContext` contains a `Result` property which indicates the final resolved value for the field.

 Looking at the `UnauthorizedGraphActionResult` is a great example of how to implement your own: